top of page

 Looking for a better life, what Joe actually wanted was purpose, a family and a good job.

-Here listen to how Joe got them all once he walked away from hate.
+Here, listen to how Joe got them all once he walked away.

-After watching the film, discuss what life must have been like for Joe and what help he would need to change.
+After watching the film, discuss what life must have been like for Joe and what help could have helped him change.

 What You Need to Know